Travel Nurse Lifestyle: What to See in St. Louis, MO

 If you need to refuel after your night out, the Benton Park Café is open 24 hours on Fridays and Saturdays.

-The St. Louis Zoo was named one of America’s 10 Best Zoos by Fodor’s in 2015.
+Start in town at the St. Louis Zoo was named one of America’s 10 Best Zoos by Fodor’s in 2015.
 The zoo, which has been around since 1910, is home to more than 18,700 animals spanning more than 560 species.
 It’s known for its naturalistic exhibits, so you’re likely to see the animals active and enjoying their home.

-Laumeier Sculpture Park (pronounced lao-meyer) is located a little way out of the city, but is well-worth the drive.
+Laumeier Sculpture Park (pronounced lao-meyer) is located a little way out of the city but is well worth the drive.
 Laumeier is one of the first sculpture parks in the country.
 This 105-acre open park features 60 large-scale sculptures and is free to stroll through year-around.

 The Missouri Botanical Garden is the nation’s oldest continually operating botanical garden and it’s located right in St. Louis.
 The garden sprawls over 79 acres and is home to multiple specialty gardens, including a Victorian garden, an herb garden, a children’s garden and a Chinese garden, among many others.
 Live music and other special events are hosted at the garden throughout the year.